MildlyIncandescent/Beyond-Feats-Deviant-Classifications/README.md

-This module supports the Beyond Feats: Deviant Classifications supplement for Pathfinder Second Edition.
+Expand your Pathfinder 2e adventures with 10 new deviant classifications and 40 new feats.
+Each one opens new paths for character development.
+Unleash these new powers and transform the fate of your characters!
+This module supports the [Beyond Feats: Deviant Classifications](https://www.pathfinderinfinite.com/product/477856/Beyond-Feats-Deviant-Classifications?src=newest_community&filters=100178) supplement for Pathfinder 2e.